haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Technical Roadmap
 -----------------

-The end goal is layed out above (with some details such as exactly which libraries we want).
+The end goal is laid out above (with some details such as exactly which libraries we want).
 But that doesn't tell us how to get there.

 Below is a roadmap to reach our end goal with an emphasis on reducing risk.